A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Experiments

 \subsection{Main Results}

-In this section, we present the overall results on three benchmarks: Office-Caltech-10 and DomainNet in Table~\ref{tab:merge} and ProstateMRI in Table~\ref{tab:table3}, including two different tasks, \textit{i.e.}, image classification, and medical image segmentation.
+In this section, we present the overall results on Office-Caltech-10 and DomainNet in Table~\ref{tab:merge} and ProstateMRI in Table~\ref{tab:table3}.
 For a detailed comparison, we present the test accuracy of each client and the average result.

-~\textbf{\textit{All FL methods yield significant improvements combined with FedRDN consistently over three datasets.}} As we can see, FedRDN leads to consistent performance improvement for all FL baselines across three benchmarks compared with using the base data augmentation flow.
+~\textbf{\textit{All FL methods yield significant improvements combined with FedRDN consistently over three datasets.}} As we can see, FedRDN leads to consistent performance improvement for all FL baselines across three benchmarks compared with using the basic data augmentation flow.
 The improvements of FedRDN can be large as \textbf{11.21\%} on Office-Caltech-10, \textbf{3.26\%} on DomainNet, and \textbf{1.37\%} on ProstateMRI, respectively.
 Especially for FedFA, the state-of-the-art FL method for feature distribution skewed FL setting, can still gain improvements, \textit{e.g.}, \textbf{3.27\%} on Office-Caltech-10.
 This indicates that input-level augmentation and feature-level augmentation are not contradictory and can be used simultaneously.
+Due to the utilization of personalized batch normalization layers, the advancements achieved with FedBN might not be as pronounced as with other methods.
+However, it's crucial to note that there are still modest improvements present.
 Moreover, some weaker FL methods can even achieve better performance than others when using FedRDN.
 For example, after using FedRDN, the accuracy of FedAvg can be significantly higher than all other FL methods except FedFA, and FedProto can be even higher than FedFA.
-The above results demonstrate the effectiveness of the data-level solution, which can effectively mitigate the feature shift.
-Besides, compared with other robust FL methods, our method has a stronger scalability and generalization ability.
+The above results demonstrate the effectiveness of the data-level solution, which can effectively mitigate feature shift.
+Besides, compared with other heterogeneous FL methods, our method has a stronger flexibility and generalization ability.